Lux-AI-Challenge/Lux-Design-S2/README.md

 ## Getting Started

 You will need Python >=3.7, <3.11  installed on your system.
-Once installed, you can install the Lux AI season 2 environment with
+Once installed, you can install the Lux AI season 2 environment and optionally the GPU version with

 ```
 pip install --upgrade luxai_s2
+pip install juxai-s2 # installs the GPU version, requires a compatible GPU
 ```